-At Quilters Infant School, working closely with Quilters Junior School, we are committed to developing well-rounded, confident pupils, pupils who will take risks, persevere, seek challenge, who are resilient to set-backs, and are able to continually develop their abilities and talents.
+At Quilters Infant School, working closely with Quilters Junior School, we are committed to developing well-rounded, confident pupils, pupils who will take risks, persevere, embrace challenge, who are resilient to set-backs, and who are able to continually develop their abilities and talents.

 In order to enable this, we strive to create a growth mindset culture, a culture where collectively pupils and staff model, encourage and develop the growth mindset of themselves and others.

 So, what is Growth Mindset?

 Inherently, our staff see the brain as a muscle that needs training, including making mistakes, to help it to grow.
 This idea opposes the concept of fixed mindset, a belief that we are born with a fixed intelligence that can’t be stretched.
 The brain being able to grow and develop pathways is a proven scientific fact.

 Growth mindset encourages children to be resilient and not give up, even when they find something difficult or frustrating.
 It celebrates mistakes as an inevitable part of learning and encourages pupils not to be afraid of challenge or set-backs.

 In short…growth mindset celebrates the belief and an attitude that if you can’t do it YET, with repeated EFFORT you can!